Can you define a “well-aged” wine or cheese?

 Your perspective – what you think – will impact on how you age.
 Focus on what you can control, and you can have a positive effect on the more objective measurements.
 You can control your outlook.
 You can enhance your social networks and strengthen your sense of purpose.
 All these can have a positive impact on biological measurements for aging well.

-While you may not be able to avoid a chronic condition, you can control your outlook on life….and you can put life in your years!
+While you may not be able to avoid a chronic condition, you can control your outlook on life.
+And as Abraham Lincoln suggested, you can put life in your years!

 Our perspectives on successful aging are layered and complex.
-However, placing value on biomedical markers and on personal factors like satisfaction and adaptability, will ensure the best outcomes.
+Including both biomedical markers and personal factors like satisfaction and adaptability, will ensure the best outcomes.

-While we all have to develop our own definition of successful aging, we also have to surround ourselves with a support system as we strive to achieve it.
+While we all must develop our own definition of successful aging, we also have to surround ourselves with a support system as we strive to achieve it.

 So, give some thought to these two questions.